awsdocs/aws-cdk-guide/doc_source/what-is.md

 ## Developing With the CDK<a name="developing"></a>

 Unless otherwise indicated, the code examples in this guide are in TypeScript\.
-To aid you in porting a TypeScript example to a supported programming language, take a look at the example code for your language in the [CDK Reference](https://awslabs.github.io/aws-cdk/reference.html)\.
-The CDK also includes some [TypeScript examples](https://github.com/aws-samples/aws-cdk-examples/tree/master/typescript)\.
+To aid you in porting a TypeScript example to a supported programming language, see [Multi\-Language Support in the CDK](multiple_languages.md)\.
+The CDK also includes examples in the supported programming languages\.
+See [AWS CDK Examples](about_examples.md) for a list of the examples\.

 The [CDK Toolchain](tools.md) is a command line tool for interacting with CDK apps\.
 It enables developers to synthesize artifacts such as AWS CloudFormation templates, deploy stacks to development AWS accounts, and diff against a deployed stack to understand the impact of a code change\.